Causal-I-ART/I-ART-tutorial/docs/source/python-package.rst

 Additionally, refer to this resource for understanding the standards for scikit-learn estimators: `Developing scikit-learn estimators <https://scikit-learn.org/stable/developers/develop.html>`_.

-Handling Strata and Clusters in Data Analysis with the iArt Package
+Randomization Design
 -------------------------------------------------------------------

 In data analysis, stratification and clustering are techniques used to manage inherent groupings within the data.
-The `iArt` package facilitates the integration of both strata and clusters into your analysis by utilizing the `S` parameter in conjunction with the `mode` parameter in the `iArt.test` function.
+The `iArt` package facilitates the integration of both strata and clusters into your analysis by utilizing the `S` parameter in conjunction with the `randomization_design` parameter in the `iArt.test` function.

 The `S` parameter accepts an array where each element indicates the stratum or cluster index for each data point, with unique numbers in this array identifying separate groups.
-The `mode` parameter specifies whether these groups are treated as strata or clusters, defaulting to 'strata' if not explicitly set.
+The `randomization_design` parameter specifies whether these groups are treated as strata or clusters, defaulting to 'strata' if not explicitly set.

 Here's how to apply strata or clusters in your analysis: